meijeren/MySensors-ebus-Node/README.md

 # MySensors-ebus-Node

-MySensors node connected to the ebus of a Vaillant CV node.
+MySensors node connected to the energybus (ebus) of a Vaillant combination boiler.